anon-blue/anon.blue/README.txt

                                                                               Je
 us                                          bghhhhsdssanqiansadjfahalv
-                                           !its incredible that the parties are oso far apart in everything as to be recognizable a s human
+                                           !its incredible that the parties are oso far apart in everything as to be recognizable a s human  it's so k

       jmnnnnnn   kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkgggggggg